 This card is also ultra-affordable, making it perfect if you’re a new travel card user or you only travel occasionally.

 There is no annual fee with this card, so you can keep it open as long as you want (which is great for building your credit score).
 Discover also won’t charge you a late fee on your first late payment.
-After that, it’s $40.
+After that, it’s up to $41.
 Remember, though, Discover could still report that late payment on your credit report, which could hurt your credit score.

 Discover also doesn’t charge foreign transaction fees, which is handy if you’re traveling abroad.
 However, Discover isn’t as widely accepted in other countries as Visa or Mastercard, so if you plan on frequently traveling outside the country, it may be better to choose a different card.